LinkedIn is a powerful social tool and provides an excellent opportunity for companies to establish thought leadership with their target audience.

 So, how can your company establish thought leadership on LinkedIn?

-Your executive team is your biggest brand advocates.
+Your executive team is your biggest brand advocate.
 With their LinkedIn networks of clients, colleagues, and friends, they can help you establish a solid thought leadership base.
 And your business can gain credibility and visibility.

 5 Ways Executives Can Establish Thought Leadership on LinkedIn